Reusch (company): History

 In 1934, Karl Reusch began developing his first gloves in the attic of his home in Metzingen.
 In 1972, his son Gebhard joined the company, and launched a first collection of ski gloves, expanding Reusch’s sports products activities.
 The ski gloves were reinforced with synthetic material to protect fingers on contact with slalom poles.

 In 1973, working closely with German goalkeeper Sepp Maier, Gebhard Reusch developed the world's first goalkeeper glove.
 The Soft Grip glove provided protection for the hands and supported the goalkeeper in catching balls through an adhesive layer on the palm.
 A year later, Maier wore Reusch gloves during the 1974 FIFA World Cup in Germany.
 During the 1970s, over 330,000 goalkeeper gloves and over one million ski gloves were produced annually.

 In the 1980s and 1990s, Reusch became the world market leader in the sports glove segment.
 At one point, 12 of the 18 Bundesliga goalkeepers used Reusch gloves.
 At the 1987 Alpine World Ski Championships, the Swiss national team was supplied with gloves from Reusch.
 In 1989, Reusch presented its first ski clothing collection and, three years later, its first team sports collection.
 Stefan Weitzmann, the father of future managing director Erich Weitzmann, took over as managing director of the family sports goods distribution company and assumed responsibility for Reusch's sales in the Italian market.
 The Weitzmann family had already been active in sporting goods sales since the 1950s.
 In 1996, Gebhard Reusch sold the company to the British Pentland Group.

 In 2000, it became known that the Reusch family ended their active involvement in the company.
 Reusch remained part of the Pentland Group until 2001.
 In spring 2001, Reusch was taken over by a consortium that included, among others, the Weitzmann family from Bolzano.
 In the following years, three of the five original shareholders left the company and sold their shares to the Weitzmann family.
 In 2009, product development was relocated to Bolzano.
 Since 2015, Reusch has been entirely owned by the Weitzmann family.

 In May 2017, the company was converted into a joint stock company, which is 100 percent family-owned.
 On 1 June 2017, Reusch also moved its headquarters from Reutlingen, Germany, to Bolzano in Italy.
 The Reutlingen site, however, continued to operate.
 In September 2024, a major fire broke out in the buildings in Reutlingen, destroying nearly 50 percent of the inventory due to fire and water damage.
 Despite the fire, by November 2024, a delivery rate of over 98 percent was achieved.

-Corporate Structure

-The company is managed and coordinated through the family holding company.
+In 2025, the company opened a larger site in Vignate, among other reasons to concentrate the company’s logistics operations in a single location.
+The new-built production site covers 15,900 square metres of usable space.